notqmail/notqmail.org/Home.md

 Your existing build scripts will still work.
 We've [[tested many platforms|Tested-Distributions]].
 See the release notes for [[notqmail-1.07]] (not yet released).

-# What are the project's goals?

-> We'll trade away other things to get these.

-We prioritize:

-- Implementing new features (or alternatives to core components) as "extensions"
-- Adding interfaces and seams, where needed, to make extensions possible
-- Encouraging multiple initial implementations of X, for any X
-- Following consensus, merging the best aspects into one implementation
-- Providing sensible defaults and easily configured runtime options
-- Providing a safe update path for qmail and netqmail users
-- Providing safe, easy, regular updates for notqmail users
-- Being easily packaged by OS integrators
-- Meeting all common needs with OS-provided packages
-- Earning community trust as the authoritative open-source successor to qmail and netqmail

-# What are the project's non-goals?

-> We'll trade very little of these to get other things.

-We wish to avoid:

-- Breaking compatibility
-- Breaking existing features of the architecture
-- Modifying or replacing core components

-Given the reasons qmail is valuable to us, the cost of a change that exhibits any of the preceding non-goals is high.
-Proposing one such change will require unusually strong justification, documentation, testing, and design.
-For the community to accept such a change, the risk must be demonstrably _very_ low and the benefit _very_ high.

 # How can I get more involved?